chapel-lang/chapel/doc/rst/technotes/gpu.rst

 `Memory Strategies`_ subsection for more information about alternate memory strategies).

-Chapel will launch CUDA kernels for all eligible loops that are encountered by tasks executing on a GPU sublocale.
+Chapel will launch kernels for all eligible loops that are encountered by tasks executing on a GPU sublocale.
 Loops are eligible when:

 * They are order-independent (e.g., ``forall`` or ``foreach``).
 * They only make use of known compiler primitives that are fast and local.
 Here